 Facts About Texas A&M's International Presence

-Texas A&M has a strong international presence, with more than 5,000 international students enrolled from more than 125 countries, most of whom are involved in graduate studies and research.
+Texas A&M has a strong international presence, with more than 5,000 international students enrolled from about 120 countries, most of whom are involved in graduate studies and research.

-The university has a robust study-abroad program involving 50 countries and more than 1,600 students, with undergraduate and graduate opportunities for internships, student exchanges, summer programs, service programs and research studies.
-Areas in which Texas A&M has a significant regional presence include Latin America, the European Union, Pacific Asia and the Middle East.
+The university has a robust study-abroad program involving 90 countries and more than 3,300 students, with undergraduate and graduate opportunities for internships, student exchanges, summer programs, service programs and research studies.

-The university operates three overseas centers in Mexico City, Mexico, San Isidro, Costa Rica and Santa Chiara, Italy, which serve students, faculty and researchers year around.
+The university has a variety of sites abroad, including San Isidro, Costa Rica, which serve students, faculty and researchers year around.
 Researchers and graduate students are involved in projects on every continent in the world, with more than 600 initiatives underway in more than 80 countries.